stephenlb/iot-thermostat-pubnub-notes/readme.md

 ### Channels for Communication

+These channels are used for sending/receiving events.

+#### Subscribe Channels

+Devices will subscribe to `.*` channels to receive events.

  - `devices.deviceUniqueID`          - device presence tracking
+ - `devices.deviceUniqueID.*`        - device receives events
+ - `brodcast.*`                      - subscribe to all broadcast signals on device

+#### Publish Channels

+Devices and servers will publish to these specific channels.

+ - `sensors.deviceUniqueID.temp`     - device emits temperature readings and HVAC efficiency

  - `devices.deviceUniqueID-pnpres`   - device online status ( app subscribes to check device online status )
- - `devices.deviceUniqueID.*`        - device receives events
  - `devices.deviceUniqueID.off`      - turn off HVAC
  - `devices.deviceUniqueID.on`       - turn on HVAC
  - `devices.deviceUniqueID.temp`     - set thermostat temperature (overrides schedule for a time)